nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 01 Getting Started.markdown

 ##

-07. (i). `who` command outputs a list of all users currently logged in, showing for each user the login name, terminal name, the date and time of login and host-name if not local.
+07. (i). `who` command outputs a list of all the users currently logged in, showing for each user her login name, terminal name, date and time of login and host-name if not local.

-    `tty` command outputs the absolute path of the device file corresponding to the terminal attached to the standard input/output.
+    `tty` command outputs the absolute path of the device file corresponding to the terminal attached to the standard output.

     (ii). `ps` command outputs a list of all the currently running processes corresponding to the logged in user.